irmen/cx16rockrunner/README.md

 TODO
 ----

-- cleanup: Get rid of objects.anim_cycles, derive it from the animation frame and length of animation

 - BUG: explodingdash.bd cave 1 on the right side: the explosions keep restarting  into a giant column of flame caused by the way animations are done: they're global for the tile *type* (explosion in this case) and get restarted for all tiles that are still going in the animation.